krizkontrolz/Home-Assistant-nextion_handler/README.md

 *  ```say E string``` (Play TTS of message ```string``` to media player ```E```)
 *  ```ntf string``` (Display a persistent notification with message ```string``` to HA)
 *  ```sub Nx``` ('click' the Nextionx (hidden) hotspot ```Nx``` to execute a 'subroutine')
+*  TODO: RGBWW light controls with colour wheel UI (I prefer using scenes, but am working on this feature)

 <details>
   <summary>Example ACTION HaCmd (Click to expand)</summary>